 UEFI is the acronym for Unified Extensible Firmware Interface.
 It is basically a replacement for BIOS which is used to set up the hardware and load and start an operating system in today’s Windows 10/8 PCs.

 What is Unified Extensible Firmware Interface or UEFI?

-The ancestor of UEFI was developed by Intel for their Itanium based servers.
-The main limitation of BIOS was that it was a 16-bit with just 1 MB of addressable space and utilized Master Boot Record (MBR) partition scheme.
-Thus there were constraints on the amount of RAM that could be used by BIOS and it couldn’t support an HDD with a capacity of above 2.2TB.
+The ancestor of UEFI was developed by Intel for its Itanium-based servers.
+The main limitation of BIOS was that it was a 16-bit with just 1 MB of addressable space and utilized the Master Boot Record (MBR) partition scheme.
+Thus there were constraints on the amount of RAM that could be used by BIOS, and it couldn’t support an HDD with a capacity of above 2.2TB.
 In order to overcome these limitations, Intel introduced the Intel Boot Initiative which was later renamed as EFI.
 It was then taken over by the Unified EFI Forum, which evolved it into UEFI.

 Advantages of UEFI

 UEFI supports both 32-bit and 64-bit architecture.
 Thus it can utilize more RAM to do more complex processes than BIOS.
-UEFI also support CPU independent architecture and drivers.
+UEFI also supports CPU independent architecture and drivers.

 Apart from the standard MBR partition scheme, UEFI also supports GUID Partition Table or GPT.
 GPT allows for a maximum disk and partition size of 9.4 ZB (compared to 2.2TB of MBR) and 128 partitions on Windows (compared to 4 of MBR).